Yoga for mental health

 If you attend group yoga, you may benefit from socialising and interacting with others.
 Having a good social life can be great for a person’s mental and physical health.

 Doing yoga as a group creates a platform where you do things together with others, moving your bodies and doing breathing exercises in synchrony.
 This can give you a sense of belonging and may make you bond better with others.

 Also, when you are exposed to others who are mindful of their health and interact with them, it further inspires you to make other healthy lifestyle changes.
 Healthy lifestyle habits can promote your mental health.

 Is yoga safe?

 Yoga practice is generally safe.
 It doesn’t have side effects associated with it.
-However, yoga can cause injuries like strains and sprains.
+However, yoga can cause injuries like strains and sprains, especially when participants don't practice the right forms or use the right body postures.
 People with pre-existing health conditions or poor techniques are more prone to injuries during yoga.

 Also, older adults need to be more careful when doing yoga.
 Because they have lower bone density and muscle strength, they have a higher risk of sustaining injuries while doing yoga compared to younger people.

 If you have a pre-existing health condition or a disability, it would be best to talk to a doctor before you start yoga.
 Also, while yoga can complement your treatment plan, it should not be used as a substitute for your medical treatment.